Student Services

 Appeal Procedures

-- Students may address queries on academic matters to the Academic Registrar, the Dean of the Faculty/School, the Department Head/Programme Director, or any member of the teaching staff as relevant.
+- Students may address queries on academic matters to the Academic Registrar, the respective Deans of Faculty/School, the respective Department Head/Programme Directors, or any member of the teaching staff as relevant.

-- The usual channel is for students to consult the course instructor when the query is about work in a particular course on a programme, the Department Head/Programme Director when the matter is related to the programme as a whole, and the Academic Registrar when the query concerns academic policies and procedures.
+- The usual channel is for students to consult the course instructor when the query is about work in a particular course, the Department Head/Programme Director when the matter is related to the programme as a whole, and the Academic Registrar when the query concerns academic policies and procedures.

 - If the query has the potential to become a matter for appeal, students should submit their official enquiries in writing to the Academic Registry.

 - The course instructor, or a review panel as decided by the Department Head/Programme Director, shall review the case and report to the Department Head/Programme Director, giving explanations.
-The student should be informed of the decision within 6 weeks from the day he/she lodges an appeal.
-Any changes in grades should be reported to the Academic Registry at the same time.
+The students should be informed of the decision within 3 weeks from the day the appeal was lodged.
+Any changes in grades should be approved by the Faculty/School Dean before it is reported to the Academic Registry.
+The decision of the Faculty/School is final.

 - Upon the recommendation of the Department Head/Programme Director, the Senate may require students with poor academic results to repeat a year of study or be dismissed from the University.